Last Updated on January 10, 2024 by foxintheforest

 Information About the Monarch Lake Trailhead

 The Monarch Lake Trailhead is huge, busy, and covered in gnats and bugs.
-Fun!
+Fun (said no one)!
 It’s actually nearly unbearable to be outside at the start of the trail.
 Once you pass Monarch Lake, the bugs disappear, but consider bringing a Buff or handkerchief to avoid breathing in bugs.

 The entire west side of Indian Peaks Wilderness is a fee area.
 It costs $5 to park for the day and you can pay on your way in at one of the many fee kiosks.
 Most are self-serving, digital kiosks that take credit card or a ranger station.
 Try to have cash handy just in case a park ranger doesn’t have change.

 The parking lot fills up quickly and the first few miles of the trail are very crowded.
-I’d recommend getting an early start if you want to hike to Lone Eagle Peak.
+I’d recommend getting an early start (before 8 am) if you want to hike to Lone Eagle Peak.